Hoerner, Happ, bullpen lead Cubs past Reds 8-5

-CHICAGO (AP) — Willson Contreras had four hits to tie a career high, rookie Nico Hoerner added three RBIs and the Chicago Cubs overcame an early three-run deficit to top Sonny Gray and the Cincinnati Reds 8-5 on Thursday night.
+CHICAGO (AP) — Willson Contreras had four hits to tie a career high, rookie Nico Hoerner added three RBIs and the Chicago Cubs overcame an early three-run deficit to top Sonny Gray and the Cincinnati Reds 8-5 Thursday on a long, wet night at Wrigley Field.

 Ian Happ drove in two runs and Hoerner, Kris Bryant, Anthony Rizzo and Cameron Maybin each had two hits as the Cubs broke out of an offensive funk and strengthened their grip on first place in the NL Central.
-Maybin and Contreras each drove in a run and scored twice in a game that started 75 minutes late because of rain and ended with 1 a.m. approaching.
+Maybin and Contreras each drove in a run and scored twice in a game that started 75 minutes late because of rain and ended after 4 hours, 7 minutes, with 1 a.m. approaching.

+“I felt like we haven’t come back in a while,” Cubs manager David Ross said.
+“It was nice to see the guys continue to have really good at-bats against a real good pitcher on the mound.
+Good at-bats, contact, really went a long way.”

+Contreras and Hoerner, a young utility man, came through with the most timely plate appearances in this one.

+The Cubs entered with just a .207 batting average at home, the worst in the majors.
+Contreras is one of Chicago’s few hitters who hasn’t been struggling lately.

+“He just looks on time every swing,” Ross said.
+“Just really good overall at-bats for Willson and a great night for him.

-Six relievers combined for 5 1/3 innings of six-hit ball and allowed only one earned run for the Cubs after Adbert Alzolay permitted three runs on three hits in 3 2/3 innings in his third start this season.
+Six relievers combined for 5 1/3 innings of six-hit ball and allowed only one earned run for the Cubs after Adbert Alzolay permitted three runs on three hits over 3 2/3 innings in his third start this season.
 Kyle Ryan (1-0) closed out the fourth and got the first out in the fifth to earn the win.
 Jeremy Jeffress pitched the ninth for his seventh save.

+“With Adbert not getting really far, we got some really good innings out of the bullpen,” Ross said.

 Nick Castellanos tripled to drive in a run against his former team, but the Reds lost for the third time in four games.
 Brian Goodwin, Jesse Winker, Shogo Akiyama and Tyler Stephenson each had an RBI.